Objects, Methods & Integers

 end

-The tests should be passing now, and I think for now we're done with this refactoring session.
+The tests should be passing now, and I think for we can finish this refactoring session.

 Commit your changes and let's move on.